The source file is in the Intranet. Any change made to this page will be overwritten by the update from Intranet.

 |Establish and maintain an Accessibility Plan.|

-- WSD has developed and will maintain a plan that will be updated at least every two years.
+- WSD has developed and id maintaining a plan that is updated at least every two years.

-- The plan will be posted online and shared with all staff.
+- The plan is posted online and shared with all staff.

 |Consultation with students and parents of students with disabilities.|